ABOUT THE GRAND EGYPTIAN MUSEUM

 As the outbreak of the Arab Spring reached Egypt in early 2011, work on the project ground to a halt as the country experienced several years of unfortunate political instability and uncertainty.
 Tourism to Egypt also dwindled during these years, drying up the government’s coffers and jeopardizing the grand new museum’s future.

 But following the restabilization of the government in 2014 and the preservation of that stability ever since, the project soon got back on track and construction resumed with the help of international loans to cover the financial shortfalls caused by the lingering effects of the tourism downturn.

-When the Grand Egyptian Museum fully opens to the public in late-2023 (estimated), it will be the largest archaeological museum complex in the world and host to more than 100,000 artifacts.
+When the Grand Egyptian Museum fully opens to the public in mid-2024 (estimated), it will be the largest archaeological museum complex in the world and host to more than 100,000 artifacts.
 For the first time ever, King Tut’s entire treasure collection will be on display alongside artifacts from pre-historic times through Egypt’s many thousands of years of pharaonic civilization through the [comparatively] more modern ancient Greek and Roman periods of Egyptian history.

 While the Egyptian government has previously announced that the GEM will open its doors to the general public in 2018 and again in 2019, we cautioned at the time that those opening dates were very likely to change.
-Now, however, we believe that the late-2023 target is likely to be met.
+Now, however, we believe that the mid-2024 target is likely to be met.

 This website is not the official website of the Grand Egyptian Museum (GEM) in Egypt.
 Rather it is an informational site about the GEM intended to provide much-needed updates for the public on the GEM’s status, progress, and anticipated opening.
 This site was created and is run by John Navarre, the editor of EgyptTravelBlog.com and the host of the Egypt Travel Podcast on Apple Podcasts, Spotify, and YouTube.